lemonad/colorhull/README.md

-An R implementation of the palette extraction part of Tam, Echevarria and Gingold's paper "Efficient palette-based decomposition and recoloring of images via RGBXY-space geometry" (2018).
+An R implementation of the palette extraction part of Tam, Echevarria and Gingold's paper ”Efficient palette-based decomposition and recoloring of images via RGBXY-space geometry](https://cragl.cs.gmu.edu/fastlayers/)” (2018).

 Needs `qhull` and `glpk` installed locally.